National Activist camp 2026

 Learn Organizing 101 and get hands-on experience designing campaigns that work.
 From identifying issues to developing strategies, you'll gain the knowledge and confidence to lead change on your school campus or in your community.

-Tools for Liberation
+Tools for Justice

 Who Should Apply?